gsanchietti/nethserver-yum-cron/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_YumCron.rst

 convenient to call from cron.
 It provides methods to keep repository metadata up to date, and to check for, download, and apply updates.

-All notifications are sent to the admin user, but you can set here other recipients.
+All notifications are sent to the root user, but you can set here other recipients.